 Working on your mental health is a job and – like with any job – it’s important to select the right tool.
 Therapy takes time, effort, and money so finding the right therapist is tantamount to achieving the desired results.

-Fortunately, it’s never been easier to find the right therapist for you as the internet makes it easy to find reviews of any therapists in your area.
+Fortunately, it’s never been easier to find the right therapist for you as the internet makes it simple to find reviews of any therapists in your area.
 You can also arrange short consultations with therapists to discuss your problems and your hopes for what therapy will provide – this gives you the perfect opportunity to assess whether you think you gel well with the therapist.

 You may wish to ask them questions about how experienced they are, their experiences in treating Borderline Personality Disorder, how they were trained, what their therapy sessions typically look like, how to contact them during a mental health emergency, and how much they charge.